ostinelli/misultin/README.txt

 ==========================================================================================================

 0.9-dev:
+       - added SESSIONS state, persistent across requests
+       - added access log callback function, so that main application can log HTTP access
+       - added streaming input for big files or endless input, using a manual body_recv function in conjunction with the {auto_recv_body, false} option
        - consistently improved memory usage by not copying by default to handler processes the full request or websocket record
-       - added sessions state, persistent across requests
-       - added access log callback function, so that main application can log HTTP access
+       - added configuration option to set which websocket versions must be supported by the server
        - added support for websocket draft-hybi-10
        - added support for websocket draft-hybi-17 (thanks to RJ)
        - added support for websockets on FireFox (thanks to Egobrain)